d3rp/clima/README.md

-# clima - Quick command line interfaces
+# clima - command line interface with a schema

 [![Build status](https://travis-ci.com/d3rp/clima.svg?branch=master)](https://travis-ci.com/d3rp/clima) [![Python versions](https://img.shields.io/pypi/pyversions/clima)]() [![Dependencies](https://img.shields.io/librariesio/github/d3rp/clima)]() [![PyPI license](https://img.shields.io/pypi/l/clima)]()

-Create a semi-self-documenting command line interface that handles loading configuration files and enabling env variable overloading in addition to command line arguments by defining a simple schema of the configuration and a class with your "business logic".
+Create a command line interface out of your script with quick default behaviour for configuration, minimal setup and less maintenance.
+It handles loading and parsing configuration files and overriding it with env variables by defining a simple schema of the configuration and a class with your "business logic".

 Example: this is the required setup for having configurations and a command line interface ready for use: